frocharo/moshi-dataviz/README.md

 [Click here to interact with the map](https://public.tableau.com/views/Datacentersareeverywhere/sketch1?:language=es-ES&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 My only concern with my final product is its the interactivity.
-It's an advantage because it allow me to deploy more information when you select a state but it could be an disadvantage if the map is only printed because you could miss the access to the status data per state.
+It's an advantage because it allow me to deploy more information when you select a state but it could be a disadvantage if the map is only printed because you could miss the access to the status data per state.

 ## Challenges
 ### Gapminder